Zalexanninev15/Jetpack-Downgrader/README.md

 #### [SADRW2]

-* **Component** - this setting is **only** necessary if you decide to use SA Downgrader RW2 in your projects ((the setting will help you skip the "user-interface" and removes the waiting for input after the processes in the app are completed).
+* **Component** - this setting is **only** necessary if you decide to use SA Downgrader RW2 in your projects (this setting will help you skip the "user-interface" and removes the waiting for input after the processes in the app are completed).
 This setting disables access to the file **path.txt** and adds the ability to specify, as a parameter for running the EXE application, the path to the folder with the game.

   For example: